OpenDSA/OpenDSA/RST/source/Shellsort.rst

 (Of course, since these first sublists are each of length 2 when the two items are being compared you won't see anything yellow anymore!)

-.. inlineav:: shellsortCON2
+.. inlineav:: shellsortCON2 ss
    :output: show

 At the end of the first pass, the resulting array is "a little better sorted".

-.. inlineav:: shellsortCON3
+.. inlineav:: shellsortCON3 dgm

 The second pass of Shellsort looks at fewer, bigger sublists.
 In our example, the second pass will have an increment of size 4,